 Kay Giesecke is an Associate Professor of Management Science & Engineering at Stanford University and the Paul Pigott Faculty Scholar in the School of Engineering.
-He is on the faculty of Stanford's Financial Mathematics Program, and the Academic Director of Stanford's Quantitative Finance Certificate Program in Hong Kong.
+He is on the faculty of Stanford's Financial Mathematics Program and Stanford's Institute for Mathematical and Computational Engineering.
+He is the Director of Stanford's Quantitative Finance Certificate Program in Hong Kong.
 He is the Vice-Chair of the SIAM Activity Group on Financial Mathematics and Engineering.

 Kay's research addresses the quantification and management of financial risks.
 He is particularly interested in